mcastellin/learning-terraform/aws_jenkins_master_workers_modules/README.md

 - [x] Refactor the two modules for Jenkins master and worker nodes and create a single module that can provision both, master and worker nodes.
 Same principle applies as the VPC subnets, it should automatically provision the required number of workers. **Hint: use ${path.module} to reference files in the current module directory**
 - [ ] Create a new module to deploy a bastion server and remove public access from the launch configuration
 - [ ] Configure Jenkins master node for high availabiliy.
 This is a very large item:
-  - [ ] For high availability the jenkins workers should be on an autoscaling group spread across multiple availability zones
+  - [x] For high availability the jenkins workers should be on an autoscaling group spread across multiple availability zones
   - [x] For this reason we have to change the provisioning method from push (local-exec) to pull (cloud-init that pulls and execute ansible script)
   - [ ] For high availability we can't afford to lose data from the master node, configure and mount block storage into the jenkins master so a new node can resume operations as soon as it's online
   - [ ] Can a backup strategy be configured from terraform?
-Define how you would backup and recover data data in the block storage volume in case something goes wrong
+Define how you would backup and recover data in the block storage volume in case something goes wrong
   - [ ] backup idea: take automatic snapshot of the EBS volume hosting the jenkins_home directory.
 Use a plugin or native AWS to store that data into an s3 bucket so you can even restore data from with ansible if you ever need to recreate the instance
   - [ ] The ansible playbook to setup master node should receive an optional input parameter with the name of the repository from where to pull the initial Jenkins configuration
   - [ ] Security: find out how to use EKS or some other service to automatically rotate credentials to access jenkins: 1. ssh keypairs 2. admin master password if it can be rotated automatically